Queue-Fair/react/README.md

 ---
 ## Queue-Fair React Native Adapter README & Installation Guide

 Queue-Fair can be added to any React Native app easily in minutes.
-This Queue-Fair React Native module is suitable for native React Native apps on iOS, Android and MacOS - if your React Native app is a Web App running entirely in a browser, then the Client Side JavaScript Adapter is more suited to that.
+This Queue-Fair React Native module is suitable for native React Native apps on iOS, Android, and also can be used within React Native apps for MacOS and Windows - but if your React Native app is a Web App running entirely in a browser, then the Client Side JavaScript Adapter is more suited to that.
 You will need a Queue-Fair account - please visit https://queue-fair.com/free-trial if you don't already have one.
 You should also have received our Technical Guide.
 You can find out all about Queue-Fair at https://queue-fair.com

 ## About the Adapter